yt-dlp-rajiko

 yt-dlp 'https://radiko.jp/#FMT'

-You can somewhat automate downloading programmes by using the search page.
+You can semi-automatically grab the latest episodes of programmes by using the search page, like this:

-Just copying from the browser URL bar should work with no changes.
+As a general rule, just copying from the browser URL bar should work with no changes. (if it doesn't, let me know!)

 recommended settings